How can I apply to Warwick's teaching programmes from overseas?

 Can you help me with a visa?

-Our International Office has specialists who can advise on whether you have the necessary Visa permissions to study with us.
+Our Student Opportunity: Immigration and Compliance team has specialists who can advise on whether you have the necessary Visa permissions to study with us.

 - If you're considering the School Direct Salaried route and require a visa, you should contact the school you want to apply to.
 You will need to hold a visa that permits you to work in the UK, as you'll be required to be employed as an unqualified teacher within a school for the duration of the course.

-- If you're considering the School Direct Tuition Fee route, we are unable to sponsor a Tier 4 Visa.
+- If you're considering the School Direct Tuition Fee route, and you are from outside Europe (EEA and Switzerland) or, from Europe but not eligible for the EU Settlement Scheme we can sponsor a Student Route Visa.

 Will I need to register with the police?

-Failure to register with the Police would be a criminal offence, therefore if you are unsure whether you would need to register, please contact our International Office.
-Please contact the International Office for advice and support before you apply.
+Failure to register with the Police would be a criminal offence, therefore if you are unsure whether you would need to register, please contact our Student Opportunity: Immigration and Compliance Office.
+Please contact the Student Opportunity: Immigration and Compliance Office for advice and support before you apply.

 What are the equivalent qualifications from overseas?